GitLab Merge Blocked: Source Branch Behind Target

 This is the #1 mistake that causes “source behind target” errors.

-When you merge develop into main, GitLab creates a merge commit on main.
-This merge commit exists only on main, not on develop.
-Now main has commits that develop doesn’t have.
+Merging develop into main creates a merge commit on main.
+That commit only exists on main.
+Now main has history that develop doesn’t.

-See the problem?
-After the merge to main, there’s a merge commit on main that develop doesn’t have.
-When you try to merge developmain again, Git sees that develop is “behind” because it’s missing that merge commit.
+After the merge, main has a merge commit that develop lacks.
+Next time you try develop to main, Git sees develop is “behind” because it’s missing that commit.

 The Fix: Sync Back After Every Merge to Main

-After every merge from developmain, you MUST sync main back to develop:
+After every merge from develop to main, sync main back:

 # Step 1: Switch to develop